ReSearchITEng/kubeadm-playbook/PRODUCTION_TIPS.md

 Machines marked as infra usually hold Prometheus, nginx ingress controllers, grafana, EFK, etc...
 Usually there should be min.
 3 master nodes and min 3 infra nodes ( compute (aka worker) nodes -> as many as required by the actual workload of the cluster).

+# Secure Dashboard
+- from addons.yaml, remove "--set enableInsecureLogin=True --set enableSkipLogin=True"
+- also you may want to review the dashboard service account perms you desire

 # Heads-up
 When you have master-ha, the cluster can function properly when there are up at least 1/2 + 1 masters (so the quorum will function).
 If you have 3 masters, you must have at least 2 masters up for the cluster function.